Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Black Hills National Forest, 15 miles west of Rapid City

-South Dakota’s version of Atlantis has beauty under and on the water, but the skies at night are also quite amazing, opening up to reveal starfields and the perfect venue for peace and contemplation.
+South Dakota’s version of Atlantis has beauty under and on the water, but the skies at night are also quite amazing, opening up to reveal star fields and the perfect venue for peace and contemplation.

-Fee: $7 per vehicle per day.
-For camping info, directions and more, click here.
+Fee: $7 per vehicle per day

 Okobojo Point Recreation Area

-19425 Okobojo Point Drive, Fort Pierre
+19425 Okobojo Point Dr., Fort Pierre

 Fee: Non-electrical campsites are $16 per night.
 A park pass ($8 per vehicle per day or $36 for an annual pass) is required.